 Research

-Etiology and primary prevention of carcinogenic infections
+Research projects related to etiology and primary prevention of carcinogenic infections

 - Infection-attributable cancer burden: global and local

-IARC is the global reference for estimates of the infection-attributable cancer burden (https://gco.iarc.fr/causes/infections).
+IARC is the global reference for estimates of the infection-attributable cancer burden (https://gco.iarc.who.int/causes/infections).
 These estimates require constant updating and improvement with pertinent exposure assessment tools and the latest global cancer incidence data.
 Current research priorities include estimates of the cancer burden due to HIV (e.g. cervical cancer, Kaposi sarcoma, anal cancer), Epstein–Barr virus (e.g. non-Hodgkin lymphoma, gastric carcinoma), and hepatitis viruses (see below).
 Given that infections are amenable to prevention, such estimates are key indicators for cancer control.

 - HPV vaccine trials in India